AshridgeTechnologies/elemento/stories/Formula improvements Part 2.md

 Formula improvements Part 2
 ===========================

+- Stop invalid formulas being generated into code eg TextInput InitialValue of "xx  (no closing quote)
-- Functions without arguments are invalid
+- Functions without brackets are invalid
 - Auto use value of controls
+- Reset(page/control) function

 Auto use value of controls
 --------------------------